 Dance workshop: Dance Around Our World

-Our choreographer will work with each class, giving them a chance to dance their way around the world.
+During the Dance Around Our World dance workshop our choreographer will work with each class, giving them a chance to dance their way through the different continents.
 The workshop includes dances from Europe, Africa, Asia and the Americas.

-Each workshop concludes with a performance, when the children perform aspects of their work to themselves and to their teacher.
+Each workshop concludes with a performance moment, when the children perform aspects of their work to themselves and to their teacher.

 International dances included in the workshop: